xvi Provisions, Contingent Liabilities and Contingent Assets

 The sensitivity analyses above have been determined based on reasonably possible changes of the respective assumptions occurring at the end of the reporting period and may not be representative of the actual change.
 It is based on a change in the key assumption while holding all other assumptions constant.
 When calculating the sensitivity to the assumption,the same method used to calculate the liability recognised in the balance sheet has been applied.
 The methods and types of assumptions used in preparing the sensitivity analysis did not change compared with the previous period.

 (i) Operating segments are reported in a manner consistent with the internal reporting provided to the Chief Operating Decision Maker (“CODM”) of the Company.
 The CODM, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Managing Director of the Company.
-The Company operates only in one Business Segment i.e. “Textile Business”, hence does not have any reportable Segments as per Ind AS 108 “Operating Segments”.
+The Company operates only in two Business Segment i.e. “Textile Business”, and “Real Estate Operation” hence we have two reportable Segments as per Ind AS 108 “Operating Segments”.

 (iii) All the Non-current assets of the company are held in India